 iPoker powered poker rooms would be split into two tiers, a top one and a secondary one, based on the number of new, active players they were able to bring into the fold and their respective critical player liquidities.
 Poker rooms that weren’t able to maintain an average of 6,000 active players each month (players considered active would be those who would generate at least $1 in rake/month), and 850 new player registrations, would be dropped to the second tier.

-The move was aimed at achieving several goals: on one hand, it would certainly appease the bigger iPoker skins like William Hill Poker and Bet365 Poker, which would no longer end up force-feeding liquidity to smaller operators, on the other hand – according to iPoker officials – it would keep the lower rung of the pool more fish-oriented and protected from the high profile professional grinders.
+The move was aimed at achieving several goals: on one hand, it would certainly appease the bigger iPoker skins like William Hill Poker, which would no longer end up force-feeding liquidity to smaller operators, on the other hand – according to iPoker officials – it would keep the lower rung of the pool more fish-oriented and protected from the high profile professional grinders.

 The iPoker split went into full effect on September 1, and while the theory behind it was simple-enough, it ended up creating confusion and panic among players who failed to understand that the split would be a full one, completely separating the top tier from the bottom one.
 Whether or not this is indeed how iPoker sees the split work going ahead isn’t exactly clear. iPoker has been rather stingy with information and assistance following the September 1 implementation of the move.